 \subsection{Spectral curves and convergence}

-As mentioned in the introduction, the behaviour of the spectrum at the limit $g \to \infty$ may be observed numerically by the spectral curves of the AQRM.
-In particular, the spectral curves (with respect to $g$ and the energy $E$) converge to the baselines $y= N \pm \e$.
+As mentioned in the introduction, the behaviour of the spectrum at the limit $g \to \infty$ may be observed numerically in the spectral curves of the AQRM.
+In particular, in this limit the spectral curves (with respect to $g$ and the energy $E$) converge to the baselines $y= N \pm \e$.
 Numerically, at least for a small number of spectral curves the convergence appears to be rather fast.
-We also notice that according to the value of $\Delta$, the spectral curves may cross the baselines several times (we observe that the number of crossings is $O(N)$) before the convergence as illustrated in Figure \ref{fig:curve3} (if the spectral curves do not contain the shift $g^2$ it is difficult to observe the convergence of the spectral curves for large $\Delta$, e.g. Figure 4 of \cite{RBW2022}).
+We also notice that according to the value of $\Delta$, the spectral curves may cross the baselines several times (we observe that the number of crossings is $O(N)$) before the convergence as illustrated in Figure \ref{fig:curve3}.

 The results of this paper supports the conjectures of \cite{RBW2022} regarding the symmetry of the AQRM when $\e$ is an half integer, that is $\e = \tfrac{\ell}2$ for $\ell \in \Z$.
-In this case, it has been shown the existence of a commuting operator $J_\ell$ satisfying
+In particular, it has been shown the existence of a commuting operator $J_\ell$ satisfying

 (see \cite{RBW2022} and also \cite{MBB2020} for the discovery of such operators).
 Let us briefly recall the main conjecture in \cite{RBW2022}.
 For each half-integer $\e =\frac{\ell}2$, the conjecture proposes the existence of a polynomial $p_\ell(x;g,\Delta) \in \Q[g,\Delta]$ of degree $\ell$ that links the existence of spectral degeneracy and symmetry operators, and such that the associated curve (or surface)